-Even though we consider it novel and unique in many aspects, there are two limitations to our study.
-First, our experiments document Internet path dynamics perceived by low-bitrate (i.e., modem-speed) streaming sessions.
+Even though we consider it novel and unique in many aspects, there is an important limitation to our study.
+Our experiments document Internet path dynamics perceived by lowbitrate streaming sessions.
 Recall that one of the goals of our work was to conduct a performance study of the Internet from the angle of a typical home Internet user, and to this extent, we consider our work to be both thorough and successful.
 In addition, by focusing on low-bitrate paths, our study shows the performance of real-time protocols under the most difficult network conditions (i.e., large end-to-end delays, relatively high bit-error rates, low available bandwidth, etc.) and provides a "lower bound" on the performance of future Internet streaming applications.
-In addition, note that some of the emerging wireless data services with packet video capabilities (such as 3G or GPRS) share certain end-to-end characteristics (e.g., large delays and high error rates) with the current dialup technologies, and the results of this paper may be relevant to their design.